JureSeselj/kiteboarding-club/README.md

 + The about us section gives a brief description about the club.
 + Welcoming you as a user to our club.
-+ The welcome section gives a brief introduction to the user on what NRT Kiteboarding Club is and how to easly contact the club.
++ The about us section gives a brief introduction to the user on what NRT Kiteboarding Club is and how to easly contact the club.
     \
     &nbsp;